-- participation in any capacity (as beneficiary, affiliated entity, associated partner, subcontractor or recipient of financial support to third parties) is limited to entities from eligible countries - project activities (included subcontracted work) must take place in eligible countries (see section geographic location below and section 10) - the Grant Agreement may provide for IPR restrictions (see section 10).
+- participation in any capacity (as beneficiary, affiliated entity, associated partner, subcontractor or recipient of financial support to third parties) is limited to entities established in eligible countries. - In addition, in order to be eligible, all participants from associated countries (except EEA countries) and all entities established in the EU or EEA territory but controlled by a third country or third country legal entities (including DEP associated countries), have to present an adequate guarantee approved by the country they are established in, to comply with the conditions set out in the work programme Annex 3. - project activities (included subcontracted work) must take place in eligible countries (see section geographic location below and section 10) - the Grant Agreement may provide for IPR restrictions (see section 10).